ncss-tech/soil-range-in-characteristics/readme.md

 * there is no consensus on the specific percentiles to pin our low and high concepts to: some argue for 5th/95th, others for 10th/90th, and some others for floating percentiles for different soil properties

-## Implimentation
-I think that with a little work on the language, we can cover our past ranges and possible future data-gaps by crafting:

-* guidelines on the use of percentiles for current / future work, given a reasonable (minimum) sample size

-* language to describe how past ranges may have been crafted

-* a short discussion on how percentiles are the "theoretical aspiration" for our ranges, but may not always be feasible given data availability or quality